enspirit/yourbackendisbroken.dev/pages/tuto-steps/step-4/index.md

 - The example added in Step 2 tests a 'happy path'.
-The test checks that *when everything is ok (with the input)* and if the web service is correctly implemented then the *result meets all expectations*.
+The test checks that *when everything is ok (with the input)* (and if the web service is correctly implemented) then the *result meets the specification*, which is tested through all assertions.

 - The counterexample added in Step 3 is a robustness test.
-  It checks that *if something is wrong (with the input)* and if the web service is correctly implemented then it detects the situation and *guarantees exceptional behavior anyway* instead of failing hard in an unspecified way.
+  It checks that *if something is wrong (with the input)* (and if the web service is correctly implemented) then it detects the situation and *guarantees exceptional behavior anyway* instead of failing hard in an unspecified way.